 - The electrical grid

 Center for Security Policy reports that SCADA4 control systems are most vulnerable to pulses.
 These run almost all modern installations, including:

 - Oil refineries

 - National and local power stations

 Additionally, EMP could damage the hardware which controls these systems – including generators which could take years to replace.

-It is worth noting that pretty much all disaster-relief services rely on these systems.
-For example, it would be nearly impossible for the National Guard to step in and provide support if bases couldn’t communicate with each other.
-Our reliance on the electric grid is why so many preppers are terrified of an EMP event occurring.
+It is worth noting that all disaster-relief services rely on these systems.
+For example, it would be nearly impossible for the National Guard to step in and provide support if bases couldn’t communicate.
+Our reliance on the electric grid is why many preppers are terrified of an EMP event.

 When you read about how the entire grid could be taken out from EMP, it is hard not to get scared.

 - Peter Vincent Pry of the Task Force on National and Homeland Security believes that an EMP attack could disable the power grid for up to a year, take out 90% of the US population, and lights would be out for anywhere from 18 months to 10 years.

 - In 2004 a congressional commission reported that a single EMP unleashed high above Omaha, Nebraska, would cripple half the nation’s economy.